 - Low difficulty

 - High click-through rate

-Twinword Ideas and Keywords Everywhere are two (currently) free tools you can use.
+I built my very own free keyword tool you can use.
 Type in a head keyword phrase you want to rank for.
 Then, see what the search volume is and how competitive it’ll be to rank for that term.
-Best of all, these tools will give you additional keyword ideas.
+Best of all, these blogging tools will give you additional keyword research ideas.

-If you’re looking to really level-up your keyword game, Ahrefs and SEMrush will take your SEO game out of this world.
+If you’re looking to really level-up your keyword game and opt for a robust, paid tool, check out Ahrefs and SEMrush to take your SEO game out of this world.
 These are two ultra-popular SEO analysis tools, and you’ll be in good hands with either one.

 The most significant difference between the two is while both are excellent keyword researchers, Ahrefs has the edge if you’re looking to analyze what backlinks your competitors have.
 This will come in come in handy when finding where your competitors are getting mentioned, so you can do the same!

 2. Focus on user intent (not search engines)